 Honestly, I started adding turmeric to my sauce just so the colour was more authentic and distinctive to my childhood memories of mac & cheese (specifically cheddar kraft dinner) but there are so many other benefits to adding this than just the colour.
 Turmeric is an anti-inflammatory agent and an antioxidant.
 It can be very important for preventing and curing many diseases, improving brain function, preventing or treating cancer, and arthritis treatment, decreasing depression and aiding in longevity.
 You can read more about this by clicking here.
 In order to absorb more from this ingredient it is best to pair it with something like black pepper to better increase the absorption.
 It is also fat-soluble, making it a great pair with the oil and fatty compounds in this recipe.

 Adding this ingredient not only gives this recipe an additional cheesy taste and thicker texture, but it is also valued for its extra protein, vitamins, minerals, and antioxidants.
 Many studies suggest that nutritional yeast helps protect against oxidative damage, lower cholesterol, and boost immunity.
 For many vegans, it can be difficult to get enough B12.
 So if your non-dairy milk does not contain your B12 vitamin this surely will.

 The Salt & Pepper.

-There are actually a lot of variety of elbow noodles besides your typical wheat based noodles.
-Some that I have seen (that are also gluten-free) are chick pea, lentil, and cauliflower based noodles.
+There is actually a lot of variety of elbow noodles besides your typical wheat-based noodles.
+Some that I have seen (that are also gluten-free) are chickpeas, lentils, and cauliflower-based noodles.
 Click here to see an example from Barilla.
 If you do opt. for one of these make sure you follow the box directions because they are a bit more vulnerable to going soft/mushy if left cooking for too long.